IDI research method, IDI interviews, and In-Depth Interviews are terms that come up repeatedly in UX research.

 Among the most popular, typical issues, topics discussed during an In-Depth Interview are:

-- to get feedback from a user, which is especially important when a digital product is being developed or optimized for usability
+- Get feedback from a user, which is especially important when a digital product is being developed or optimized for usability

 IDI interviews can be conducted in three variants:

-- in a structured formula, in which a researcher asks in a reasonably methodical manner previously prepared questions
+- A structured formula, in which a researcher asks in a reasonably methodical manner previously prepared questions

-- in an unstructured formula, in which a researcher doesn't refer to a previously prepared question during an interview
+- An unstructured formula, in which a researcher doesn't refer to a previously prepared question during an interview

-- in a semi-structured formula, in which a researcher refers to previously prepared questions but flexibly deepens his knowledge during an interview with the help of questions formulated ad hoc as a form of reaction to the obtained information.
+- A semi-structured formula, in which a researcher refers to previously prepared questions but flexibly deepens their knowledge during an interview with the help of questions formulated ad hoc as a form of reaction to the obtained information.

-While conducting IDI research, it's important to remember that the researcher must have a disposition for an In-Depth Interview.
+It's important to remember that the researcher must have a disposition for conducting In-Depth Interviews.

 What are dispositions in an In-Depth Interview?
-It's a list in which a researcher determines his information needs.
+It's a list in which a researcher determines the information they need.